-Peter Cunningham is from Waterford, Ireland’s oldest city.
-He says he grew up in an extended family of storytellers.
-Although he wrote continuously in school, in university and as a young adult, he also worked in a variety of other jobs, including accountancy, the sugar industry, and farming.
+Much of Peter Cunningham’s childhood was divided between Sutton, County Dublin, where his mother came from, and Waterford, his father’s home town.
+Although Peter wrote continuously in school, in university and as a young adult, he also worked in a variety of other jobs.
 He married Carol, a Jungian analyst, in 1973.

 His first novels, beginning with Noble Lord in 1986, were thrillers.
 Following the death of his eldest son, also Peter, in 1990, the direction of the writing changed.
 He began to write contemporary fiction, based on life in Waterford, which he fictionalised as Monument, a port town in Ireland’s south east.
 Beginning with Tapes of the River Delta, these novels have been widely acclaimed.
 Consequences of the Heart was shortlisted for the Listowel Writer’s Prize; The Sea and the Silence won the prestigious Prix de l’Europe.